-While in treatment for substance dependence, it’s important for individuals to have access to the most helpful resources.
-Recovery is a process that is full of challenges.
-Those who are on the journey to recovery will face difficulties and obstacles.
+While in treatment for substance dependence, individuals should have access to the most helpful resources.
+Recovery is a process that is full of difficulties.
+Those who are on the journey to recovery will face many obstacles.
 But, with the help of professionals who understand the process, individuals can find peace and victory as they move forward.

 One of the most helpful components of addiction treatment is therapy.
-Therapy is a resource from which people can benefit tremendously when going through addiction treatment.
-This resource can help to encourage people throughout the treatment process and prepare them for life outside of treatment.
+Therapy is a resource from which people can benefit tremendously.
+This resource can help to encourage people throughout the treatment process and prepare them for life outside of drug and alcohol rehab.
 One important type of therapy for those who are overcoming substance dependence is individual therapy.

-Therapy enables people to have a “safe space” where they can discuss their challenges.
-When a person is in an individual therapy session, he or she can speak one-on-one with a professional therapist.
+Therapy enables people to have a “safe space” where they can discuss their addiction and mental health issues.
+When someone is in an individual therapy session, he or she can speak one-on-one with a professional therapist.
 In this type of therapy, people can talk about their personal experiences with addiction and how it has impacted their lives.
 A therapist can work with those in therapy to identify the triggers and underlying causes of addiction.
-This will allow them to begin developing a plan to address those issues in a healthy way.
+This will allow them to begin developing a plan to address those issues healthily.

-Those who are in treatment for substance dependence may begin their journey with a medical detox program.
+Those who are in treatment for addiction may begin their journey with a medical detox program.
 This helps to end physical substance use and dependence.
 But, addiction affects people on different levels, including psychologically and emotionally.
-So, it’s important for people to have access to resources that offer healing and help to the other areas of a person’s life.
+So, people need to have access to resources that offer healing and help to the other areas of a person’s life.
 This is where therapy comes in.

 - To improve individuals’ thought processes